-- · Using the remote control

-- 1. Press Aspect to show the current setting.

-- Press Aspect repeatedly to select an aspect ratio to suit the format of the video signal and your display requirements.

-- Using the OSD menu

-- Press MENU/EXIT on the projector or Menu on the remote control and then press
+- · Using the remote control - 1.
+Press Aspect to show the current setting. - Press Aspect repeatedly to select an aspect ratio to suit the format of the video signal and your display requirements. - · Using the OSD menu - 2.
+Press ∨ to highlight Aspect Ratio. - 3.
+Press ⟨/⟩ to select an aspect ratio to suit the format of the video signal and your display requirements.

-⟨/⟩ until the DISPLAY menu is highlighted.

-- 2. Press ∨ to highlight Aspect Ratio.

-- Press

-to select an aspect ratio to suit the format of the video signal and your display requirements.